sramanan/pearvc-openai-oct24/retell-donna/forward-call.md

-Say you will forward the call to Gary and end the call
+transfer  the call using function transfer_call_tool and then end_call